jgoulah/mastering-failure/oscon2015.md

 - Remediation items should have tickets associated with them to follow up on
 - There can be further post meeting discussion on these but tasks should not linger

+^ (explain about 30 day deadline, but some tickets are created that need more figuring out)

 ---

 # Remediation questions